-Family Day is celebrated on the second or third Monday of every February, depending on the province in which you live.
-Though not an official national holiday, the event is celebrated far and wide across the country, with dozens of family festivals and things to do organized each year in the provinces where it’s observed: New Brunswick, Alberta, Manitoba, Ontario, Saskatchewan, and British Columbia.
+Family Day is celebrated on the third Monday of every February.
+Though not an official national holiday, the event is celebrated far and wide across the country, with dozens of family festivals and things to do organized each year in the provinces where it’s observed: New Brunswick, Alberta, Ontario, Saskatchewan, and British Columbia.
 (NOTE: Interestingly, the same day is a statutory holiday in three other provinces and one territory too, but for different reasons.
 Manitoba celebrates Louis Riel Day, Nova Scotia and Yukon celebrate Heritage Day, and in Prince Edward Island, they celebrate Islander Day.)

 It’s fun to entertain these superstitious notions, but you may be wondering, where do they originate?
 Read on to learn about the history of Groundhog Day in North America.

 It’s officially New Year’s resolution season and perhaps you have decided that this is the year to get in gear and improve an area of your life.
 According to Twitter Canada, most Canadians are making New Year’s resolutions to lose weight, eat better, and unplug from electronics.
 While these are great goals to have, they don’t mean much unless you actually do the work.